 By Garrett Tripp, Senior Portfolio Manager, CFA and Toby Giordano, Portfolio Manager, CFA

-Since our founding in 1994, Braddock Financial has managed over 15 different investment products across the structured credit space.
-In 2009, Braddock launched a number of strategies to take advantage of the dislocations caused by the financial crisis amongst Residential Mortgage Backed Securities (RMBS), including Legacy (issued pre-2008 crisis) RMBS and Legacy Subprime RMBS.
-Due to structural changes in the RMBS market over the last few years, Braddock has shifted its focus from Legacy RMBS to Modern (New Issue post-2008 crisis) RMBS.
-Braddock believes the Modern RMBS market provides many structural advantages, with more compelling opportunities from a risk vs. reward standpoint.
+Since our founding in 1994, Bramshill Investments has managed over 15 different investment products across the structured credit space.
+In 2009, Bramshill launched a number of strategies to take advantage of the dislocations caused by the financial crisis amongst Residential Mortgage Backed Securities (RMBS), including Legacy (issued pre-2008 crisis) RMBS and Legacy Subprime RMBS.
+Due to structural changes in the RMBS market over the last few years, Bramshill has shifted its focus from Legacy RMBS to Modern (New Issue post-2008 crisis) RMBS.
+Bramshill believes the Modern RMBS market provides many structural advantages, with more compelling opportunities from a risk vs. reward standpoint.
 With that being said, we want to explain why, after 10 successful years, we have largely moved out of the Legacy RMBS space and completely out of non-investment grade Legacy Subprime RMBS.

 Modern RMBS: Modern RMBS bonds are the byproduct of all the lessons learned in the Housing Crisis, which saw home prices fall by more than 27% during a 5.5 year period1.
 Investors, regulators, bond rating agencies, and investment bankers collaborated to ensure that the U.S. housing sector would never again cause such severe eco- nomic damage.
 The primary driver of the Housing Crisis was poor mortgage underwriting that created millions of Low FICO, High Loan-to-Value (LTV) borrowers who simply were not economically secure enough to be homeown- ers.
 As a historically high amount of these borrowers could not perform on their mortgages, the housing market experienced a supply glut from the ensuing foreclosure sales.